Connecticut Divorce

 By WomansDivorce Editorial Team

-For example, you can get an overview of what the divorce laws are so you can know what to expect if your case goes to trial.
+To help you out, we provide the information you need to know before you make those important decisions.
+For example, you can get an overview of the divorce laws so you can know what to expect if your case goes to trial.
 Hopefully, you're soon-to-be-ex and you can agree on everything.
 But if you can't, you'll be able to find legal professionals and mediators who can help you out and child support information if you need it.
 There are also resources for filing your own divorce paperwork.

 You can also look up domestic abuse contact numbers and shelters as well as local support groups that focus on divorce recovery.
 The links below offer easy access to what you need: